ballerina-platform/module-ballerinax-nats/nats-ballerina/Module.md

 }
 ```

-2. Listen to incoming messages and reply directly with `onRequest` remote method
+2. Listen to incoming messages and reply directly with the `onRequest` remote method:
 ```ballerina
 // Binds the consumer to listen to the messages published to the 'demo.example.*' subject
 @nats:ServiceConfig {